dragoncoder047/ca-experiments/langton-music/format.md

 | `=` | Pushes true or false depending on if second number is equal to the top number. |
 | `@` | Pushes the third number if the first is true, otherwise the second. |

+An (incomplete) test suite is available at https://dragoncoder047.github.io/ca-experiments/langton-music/interpoltest.html.

 ## Supported Ant Species and Commands

 ### `Ant` (base class for all)